bakape/shamichan/docs/websockets.md

 Documentation of the WebSocket API.
 For commonly used JSON types in the API see [common.md](common.md).

+- All communications are done through the `/socket` relative address
 - The API only uses textual WebSocket frames for communication
 - Only one message is transmitted per frame
 - Each frame starts with two bytes with the ASCII-encoded message number.
 If the